esa/pykep/doc/sphinx/documentation.rst

 :class:`PyKEP.epoch`                            class           represents an epoch (i.e. a fixed point in time) :func:`PyKEP.epoch_from_string`                 function        helper function to construct an epoch from a string containing a date in the format YYYY-MM-DD HH:MM:SS
 :func:`PyKEP.epoch_from_iso_string`             function        helper function to construct an epoch from a string containing a date in the ISO format YYYYMMDDTHHMMSS
-:class:`PyKEP.planet`                           class           represents a generic planet in a keplerian motion around its primary
-:class:`PyKEP.planet_ss`                        class           represents a solar system planet in keplerian motion around the sun
+:class:`PyKEP.planet`                           class           a generic planet, ephemerides are keplerian :class:`PyKEP.planet_ss`                        class           a solar system planet, ephemerides are the `JPL low-precision <http://ssd.jpl.nasa.gov/txt/aprx_pos_planets.pdf>`_
 :class:`PyKEP.planet_mpcorb`                    class           represents an asteroid from the `MPCORB database <http://www.minorplanetcenter.org/iau/MPCORB.html>`_
 :class:`PyKEP.lambert_problem`                  class           solves the multirevolution lambert problem :func:`PyKEP.propagate_lagrangian`              function        propagates pure keplerian motion using Lagrange coefficients and universal variables